-At Anthem Home Care, we’re always willing to perform a safety assessment of the home and recommend modifications to help improve senior safety in the bathroom and reduce the risk of falls.
+At Anthem Home Care, we’re always willing to perform a safety assessment of the home and recommend modifications to help families figure out how to care for aging parents and improve senior safety in the bathroom and reduce the risk of falls.
 And since January is National Bath Safety Month, it’s an ideal time to share some steps you can take right now to help keep your family members safe in each part of the bathroom:

 On the Floor

 When you initially step into the bathroom, inspect bathmats and any other rugs to be certain they are properly attached to the floor, without any loose edges to cause tripping hazards.
 Make sure the floor is always clean and dry, and do not wax bathroom floors.

 Install ADA-compliant faucets, which offer both easy-to-turn handles and a variable hot water safety stop for preventing burns.